 Thirty-eight percent of the land is administered by the U.S. Forest Service, 9% by the U. S. Bureau of Land Management, 27% by the State of Arizona, 26% is held privately by individuals or corporations, and less than 0.5% is held in trust as Indian Reservation.
-There are two sovereign Native American nations in Yavapai County – the Yavapai Prescott Indian Tribe, and the Yavapai-Apache Nation, comprised of five Verde Valley tribal communities (reservations) in Tun’lii, Middle Verde, Rimrock, Camp Verde and Clarkdale.
-Yavapai-Apache Nation has active ranching and farming operations.
+There are two sovereign Native American nations in Yavapai County – the Yavapai Prescott Indian Tribe and the Yavapai-Apache Nation, comprised of five Verde Valley tribal communities.

+The principal industries today include tourism and recreation, ranching, manufacturing, and mining.
 Yavapai County raises cattle, alfalfa, and has numerous vineyards.

 Click below to view our program of work.

 Bridging the gap between agriculture producers and public servants.